yungshenglu/InterferenceNulling/README.md

 # Interference Nulling in Simulation

-In this repository, we are going to simulate "interference nulling" in simple MIMO OFDM with BPSK demodulation by using the example code on [WARPLab](https://warpproject.org/trac/wiki/WARPLab/Examples/OFDM) `wl_example_siso_ofdm_txrx.m​`.
+In this repository, we are going to simulate "interference nulling" in simple MIMO OFDM with BPSK demodulation by using the example code on [WARPLab](https://warpproject.org/trac/wiki/WARPLab/Examples/OFDM) `wl_example_siso_ofdm_txrx.m`.
 This repository is extended from my another repository - [Simple SISO OFDM MATLAB simulation](https://github.com/yungshenglu/Simple_SISO_OFDM).

 > **NOTCIE:** This repository is the assignment in NCTU course "Wireless Communication Systems 2018".
 If you are taking this course, please do not duplicate from this repository.
 All rights reserved.

 ---
 ## Description

-The sample code `wl_example_siso_ofdm_txrx.m​` follows the following steps.
+The sample code `wl_example_siso_ofdm_txrx.m` follows the following steps.
 1. Generate OFDM transmit samples
 2. Send samples via WARP or Simulation transmission
 3. Decode the received samples